-ALL MODELS - The control system consists of three basic components: 1) Central Control Board 2) Ignition Control Board and 3) Display Board.
-The Central Control Board and Ignition Control Boards are located in the control box and can be accessed through panels on the left side and top of the unit.
-The display board is attached to the front jacket panel.
-The control system is a multistage control capable of managing three or four ignition stages.
-The number of stages depends on the appliance BTU rating.
+ALL MODELS - The control system consists of four basic components: 1) Central Control Board 2) Ignition Control Board 3) Display Board 4) Interface Board; see Figures 14-17.
+The Central Control Board, Ignition Control Boards and the Interface Board are located in the control box and can be accessed through panels on the left side and top of the unit.
+The Display Board is attached to the front jacket panel.
+The control system is a multi-stage control capable of managing three or four ignition stages.
 Three stage models include the 1000, 1300 and 1500.
 Four stage models include the 1850, 2100 and 2500.
-Every system will have one Central Control Board, one Display Board and either three or four Ignition Control Boards depending on the model.
+Every system will have one Central Control Board, one Interface Board, one Display Board and either three or four Ignition Control Boards depending on the model.
 There will be one Ignition Control Board per stage.

 The Central Control Board (CCB) is responsible for staging the Ignition Control Boards (ICB) and monitoring safety limit devices, control of circulation pump, power vent (if installed), alarm output and IRI gas valves (only on IRI models).
 The thermostat also resides on the CCB with inputs available for inlet, outlet and tank temperature probes as well as an input for a remote 24 VAC thermostat.
 The CCB has a display interface which connects to the Display Board to show system status and failures.
-The CCB also has a set of DIP switches which allows the user to control several system parameters.
-(See figure 1.)
+The CCB also has a set of DIP switches which allows the user to control several system parameters; see Figure 1.